jubatus/website/source/en/tutorial/regression_java.rst

   Here is the detailed process for making the training data in this sample.

-  First, declare the variable of training data "trainDat", as a TupleFloatDatum List (Row 58).
+  First, declare the variable of training data "trainDat", as a TupleFloatDatum List (Line 49).
   Next, read the source file (CSV file) of the training data.
-  Here, FileReader() and BuffererdReader() is used to read the items in CVS file line by line (Row 71-100).
+  Here, FileReader() and BuffererdReader() is used to read the items in CVS file line by line (Line 57-81).
-  Split the data read from each line in CSV file, by the ',' mark (Row 77).
+  Split the data read from each line in CSV file, by the ',' mark (Line 63).
-  Using the defined CSV item list (CSV_COLUMN),String item list (STRING_COLUMN) and Double item list (Double_COLUMN) to transfer the CSV data into strList or doubleList, if the item is in String or Double type (Row 85-91).
+  Using the defined CSV item list (CSV_COLUMN),String item list (STRING_COLUMN) and Double item list (Double_COLUMN) to transfer the CSV data into strList or doubleList, if the item is in String or Double type (Line 64-75).
-  Then, create the "Datum" by using the 2 lists, as the arguments in the private method of [makeDatum] (Row 93).
+  Then, create the "Datum" by using the 2 lists, as the arguments in the private method of [makeDatum] (Line 77).

-  The string item list and double item list in the arguments of [makeDatum] method are used to generate the TupleStringString list and TupleStringDouble list, respecitively (Row 156-184).
+  The string item list and double item list in the arguments of [makeDatum] method are used to generate the TupleStringString list and TupleStringDouble list, respecitively (Line 124-146).
-  At first, create the instance of Datum class component: "string_values" list and "num_values" list (Row 158-160).
+  At first, create the instance of Datum class component: "string_values" list and "num_values" list (Line 126-127).
   Next, generate the TupleStringString by reading the items from strList.
 The first element is the column name (as the key), and the second element is the value.
-The data is added into the string_values list (Row 162-168).
+The data is added into the string_values list (Line 129-132).
   The Double type items are processed in the similar way as String type items, to generate TupleStringDouble.
-Please note that the elements of num_values are added with type conversion, because the argument is of String type List while the num_values in Datum is of Double type (Row 174).
+Please note that the elements of num_values are added with type conversion, because the argument is of String type List while the num_values in Datum is of Double type (Line 138).
   Now, the Datum is created.

-  The Datum created in [makeDatum] above is appended with the rent label, so as to be used as one piece of training data (argument 'train' in Row 95-96).
+  The Datum created in [makeDatum] above is appended with the rent label, so as to be used as one piece of training data (argument 'train' in Line 78-79).
-  By looping the above processes, source data in the CSV file will be transferred into the training data line by line and stored in the trainData List (Row 103).
+  By looping the above processes, source data in the CSV file will be transferred into the training data line by line and stored in the trainData List (Line 80).

  3. Model Training (update learning model

-  Input the training data generated in step.2 into the train() method (Row 106).
+  Input the training data generated in step.2 into the train() method (Line 86).
   The first parameter in train() is the unique name for task identification in Zookeeper.
   (use null charactor "" for the stand-alone mode)
   The second parameter specifies the Datum generated in step.2.